staslebedenko/azure-container-landscape/README.md

 !!
 When you try to start the same solution from the new folder, you might need to stop and delete containers via docker compose.

-## Step 2.
-Azure Container instancs deploy.
+## Step 3.
+Azure Container instances deploy.

 The first thing is we need to login locally to Azure and authenticate to the newly created Azure Container Registry, build, tag and push container there.